jake-knerr/chess/README.md

 Such fragments are called "named fragments."

 > Why use a named fragment?
 Sometimes, it may not be possible or convenient to select sub-structure using child selectors.
+A class could ease `querySelector` woes.

 ```html
 <button class="fancy-button">